 - Incorporate as a non-profit through the South Carolina Secretary of State

 - Functional By-laws on file with USTA South Carolina

 - Participate in an annual customized meeting in the CTA’s community between that CTA’s leaders and USTA South Carolina (staff and/or CD Committee Members).
 This meeting must involve 50% of the CTA Board or at least 3 Board Members, whichever is less.

 - Quarterly updates to USTA SC, which can be as easy as submitting copies of meeting minutes.

 - Be a predominantly volunteer organization with a Board of Directors

 - Operate or plan to operate an active tennis program and/or conduct tennis advocacy in a specific South Carolina community

-Contact Graham Cox at email@example.com or 800-644-7282 for assistance or any questions regarding Community Tennis Associations.
+Contact Sheryl McAlister at firstname.lastname@example.org or 800-644-7282 for any questions regarding community tennis associations.